privacyguides/privacyguides.org/docs/about/privacytools.md

 ---
 title: "PrivacyTools FAQ"
+description: The real story behind the team transition from privacytools.io to privacyguides.org
 ---
 In September 2021, every active contributor unanimously agreed to move from PrivacyTools to work on this site: Privacy Guides.
 This decision was made because PrivacyTools’ founder and controller of the domain name had disappeared for an extended period of time and could not be contacted.